Arduino-IRremote/Arduino-IRremote/README.md

  For **long codes** with more than 48 bits like from air conditioners, you can **change the length of the input buffer** in [IRremote.h](src/IRremoteInt.h#L36).
 - The [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) prints the protocol and data for one of the **40 supported protocols**.
  The same library can be used to send this codes.
-- If you have a bigger Arduino board at hand (> 100 kByte program space) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library [DecodeIR](https://github.com/bengtmartensson/Arduino-DecodeIR).
+- If you have a bigger Arduino board at hand (> 100 kByte program memory) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library [DecodeIR](https://github.com/bengtmartensson/Arduino-DecodeIR).
 - Use [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html).
  It can automatically generate a send sketch for your protocol by exporting as "Arduino Raw".
 It supports IRremote,